weiserlab/ambuj/position.md

 ## National University of Singapore

 The National University of Singapore is consistently ranked among the top universities in the world, with its computer science department being particularly well-regarded.
-However, it is important to approach rankings with a high degree of skepticism and to make a reasoned assessment of the best choice for your career.
-It is important to consider factors beyond just rankings when making decisions about your education and career.

 | Ranking  | SoC/NUS Position Globally (2022) |
 |-------|--------|---------|